arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part1-model.md

 [[Code](https://github.com/state-spaces/mamba)]

-** We sincerely thank Albert Gu and Tri Dao for their amazing blog posts which we really use here for our blog post! **
+**We sincerely appreciate Albert Gu and Tri Dao for their insightful blog posts, which have been invaluable in shaping our own!**

-1. Part I - The Model
+1. Part I - Full Linear Attention for Bi-directional Sequence Modleing
 2. [Part II - The Theory]({% post_url 2024-05-31-mamba2-part2-theory %})
 3. [Part III - The Algorithm]({% post_url 2024-05-31-mamba2-part3-algorithm %})
 4. [Part IV - The Systems]({% post_url 2024-05-31-mamba2-part4-systems %})